chicagolug/chicagolug-pelican/content/faq.rst

 upgrading to the next major version as there will be no more bugfixes provided for the kernel version you are using.

-Please check the Releases_ page for more info.

-.. _Releases: |filename|releases.rst

 Is there an RSS feed for the latest kernel version?
 ---------------------------------------------------
 Yes, and you can find it at https://www.kernel.org/feeds/kdist.xml.

-We also publish a .json file with the latest release information, which you can pull from here: https://www.kernel.org/releases.json.

 Why are there files that are dated tomorrow?
 --------------------------------------------